 Room, board, transportation, and other expenses should be included in your overall estimate of educational costs.
 Here are the 2015-2016 estimated costs of attendance.

 *Please see the 2015-2016 Tuition and Fees Guide for program-specific costs.

 For detailed cost information about Apprenticeship programs, contact the Apprenticeship Office 920.693.1000 ext.
 1279.
 Ask your employer about tuition reimbursement.

-To talk with admissions, or to set up an appointment with a program advisor or counselor, call Ext.
+To talk with an academic advisor or to set up an appointment, call Ext.
 1109.

 Associate Degree and Technical Diploma Programs

 Actual fees will be assessed at time of registration.
 Please do not prepare checks or money orders in advance for the above estimated costs.

 Shared programs may be required to purchase additional books at that college.

 Click here to view the 2015-16 Price of Completing a Program Guide.

 A college admission application fee of $30 is due at the time an application is submitted.
 This is a one-time-only fee and is non-refundable.